Exercise and chronic disease: Get the facts

 - Back pain.
 Regular low-impact aerobic activities can increase strength and endurance in your back and improve muscle function.
 Abdominal and back muscle exercises (core-strengthening exercises) may help reduce symptoms by strengthening the muscles around your spine.

 - Arthritis.
 Exercise can reduce pain, help maintain muscle strength in affected joints and reduce joint stiffness.
+It can also improve physical function and quality of life for people who have arthritis.

 What exercises are safe?